telerik/xaml-docs/knowledge-base/kb-gridview-howto-add-context-menu-to-filteringcontrol.md

 ---
 title: How to Add Context Menu to RadGridView FilteringControl
-description: Implement a context menu for TextBox elements inside the FilteringControl
+description: Implement a context menu for TextBox elements inside the FilteringControl.
 type: how-to
 page_title: Showing a Context Menu for Elements Inside the FilteringControl
 slug: kb-gridview-howto-add-context-menu-to-filteringcontrol